karlwithak/nowradio/README.md

-#nowradio
+#NowRadio

-nowradio is an internet radio music player.
+NowRadio is an internet radio music player.
 It allows users to easily navigate between different stations and different genres so they can find something they like.
 Check it out at  http://nowrad.io

 ##SETUP